 How long do you boil sweet potatoes?

-Scrub the sweet potatoes clean, then peel them and chop into chunks just like you would for regular Mashed Potatoes.
+Scrub the sweet potatoes clean, then peel them and chop into chunks just like you would for regular make ahead mashed potatoes.
 Boil a large pot of salted water, then cook the sweet potato chunks for about 20-30 minutes, or until they can easily be pierced with a fork.
 They should have very little resistance and almost break apart when you poke them.
 Drain them and let the water evaporate completely before making your mashed sweet potatoes.

 How long do you bake sweet potatoes?